knmlprz/corona-analysis-1/README.md

 # Corona analysis 1

-This repository is made to gather all data about spreading of SARS-CoV-2 in Poland.
+This repository exists to gather all data about spreading of SARS-CoV-2 in Poland.

 ## Requirements